 As a consumer, it’s important to educate yourself on all of the financial aspects that affect your credit.
 Make sure that you’re aware of how your open accounts will increase or decrease your credit score and how certain financial mishaps are reflected on your credit report.
 Certain occurrences like a vehicle repossession, late payments, or a defaulted account will result in negative marks on your credit report.
 These types of negative marks can remain on your report for many years.
+Take the following steps:

-Check your credit report regularly to ensure that all information is accurate and up to date, and to determine some benchmarks to improve your credit standing over time.
-All consumers are entitled to one free credit report each year from all three of the credit reporting bureaus.
+Ensure that all information on your credit reports is accurate and up to date by checking your reports regularly.
+All consumers are entitled to one free credit report each year from each three of the credit reporting bureaus.

 Set Goals to Improve your Credit.